camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 Here is an example of how to read in an image with PIL:
 ```
-pip install Pillow # instal Pillow if you don't already have it
+pip install Pillow   # install Pillow if you don't already have it
 from PIL import Image

-# Open an image file
+# Open image file
 image = Image.open("path_to_your_image.jpg")

-# Display some information about the image
+# Display information about the image
 print("Image format: ", image.format)
 print("Image mode: ", image.mode)
 print("Image size: ", image.size)